What Makes Up Your Company Culture?

 - daily work practices.

 Something as simple as the objects chosen to grace an employee's desk tells you a lot about how employees view and participate in your organization’s culture.
-Your bulletin board content, the company newsletter, the interaction of employees in meetings, and the way in which people collaborate, speak volumes about your organizational culture.
+Your electronic bulletin board content, your careers website, the company newsletter, the interaction of employees in meetings, and the way in which people collaborate speak volumes about your organizational culture.

 You can take a culture walk to see, appreciate, and observe your organization's current culture.
 You can also change your organization's culture.
-If the culture that has developed is unsupportive of reaching your business goals or of the environment you want to provide employees, culture change is a tough, but achievable, option.
+If the culture that has developed is unsupportive of reaching your business goals or of the environment you want to provide employees, culture change is tough, but it is an achievable, option.

 Enculturation: Helping New Employees